After reading this article users should gain the knowledge to be able to configure and maintain the IPS/IDS functionality on their UniFi networks.

 An intrusion prevention system (IPS) is an engine that identifies potentially malicious traffic based on signatures.
 The signatures contain known traffic patterns or instruction sequences used by malware.
 This type of signature-based engine can only detect anomalies based on known malicious traffic patterns.

 Intrusion Detection and Prevention

-To enable intrusion detection or intrusion prevention, navigate to the New Settings > Internet Security section of the UniFi Network controller.
+To enable intrusion detection or intrusion prevention, navigate to the Settings > Security section of the UniFi Network application.